-Git is the version control system of choice in the Ruby community.
+Git is the version control system of choice in the web development community.
 Xcode installed an older version of Git for you, but let’s update it.

 If you haven’t used git before (don’t worry, we’ll be covering its usage in future classes), we’ll want to configure it with some basic information about us.

 We can tell git to configure itself using the

 git config command from our terminal.